-Honors 101 is a peer-mentor orientation program for Honors freshmen.
-First-year students are divided into small groups and are partnered with mentors, who are current upper-class Honors students.
+Honors 101 is a peer-mentor enrichment program for Honors freshmen.
+First-year students split into groups of ten and are partnered with mentors, who are current upper-class Honors students.
 These mentor groups meet throughout the fall.

-The University Honors Program is honored to have Saba Tabriz and Emma Zaballos as this year's Honors 101 co-chairs and the following students serve with them as Honors 101 mentors:
+The University Honors Program is excited to have Lulu Chaker and Valerie Snaman as this year's Honors 101 co-chairs and the following students serve with them as Honors 101 mentors:

 Allison Blauvelt, Billie Case, Joel Iscaro, Cayla Jakubowski, Kevin Levy, Mark Lieberman, Sean Meehan, Amrita Moitra, Steph Pettit, Megan Piccirillo, Cameron Schuette, Rosy Tamam, Matthew Waskiewicz, Erin Wuebbens, and Emma Zaballos.